vishav/neuralstyletransfer/README.md

 **Important**
 I ran this code on my laptop which had Nvidia GPU installed, which is why I used tensorflow-gpu to take advantage of my laptop GPU.
-If your machine doesn't have GPU, then modify line 56 from `tensorflow-gpu==1.9.0` to `tensorflow==1.9.0`
+If your machine doesn't have GPU, then modify line 56 in the requirements.txt from `tensorflow-gpu==1.9.0` to `tensorflow==1.9.0`

 **Setup**